 You see the average union wage scale in the automobile industry was $3.75 a day.
 Now you can see how prices have gone up since then.
 What you get per day today isn't buying very much more than their $3.75 bought then.

 I can remember when my father, when I was a boy, had been taken by a man who perhaps was a little better off financially than my father was and took him to the leading hotel in our city and bought him a fifty-cent lunch.
 And that was quite an event.
 Well how much of a lunch can you get today for fifty cents?
 You see what's happened to money.
-That's…money is escalating like a lot of other things.
+That's

 Well anyway I found that Henry Ford himself didn't know too much about it.
 And that a man who was the head of his sociological department, his name was John R. Lee, was the man who had thought out and invented the idea, had presented it to Mr. Ford and others on the Board of Directors, and they had approved it, and Mr. Ford had approved it.
 So they told Mr. Lee to go ahead and to administer it.